-Inability to lease out properties could result in the decrease of occupancy rate and income.
-To mitigate this risk, management constantly reviewed the rental rates and monitored the market rental rates to ensure competitiveness of our products.
-In addition, our marketing initiatives through agents and on-line platform enabled us to reach out to more potential tenants.
-Regular maintenance works and building upgrading works when conducted when necessary to ensure that our properties remain in good condition to retain and attract tenants.
+The inability to lease out properties could result in the shrinking of occupancy rate and reduce in income.
+To mitigate this risk, management is constantly reviewing rental rates and compare the surrounding market rental rate to ensure competitiveness of our products.
+In addition, our marketing initiative through agents and online platforms has allowed us to reach out more potential tenants.
+Regular maintenance works and building upgrading works are conducted when necessary to ensure our properties are in good condition to retain and attract tenants.